 Beringer Tame Blog

-Back in August, we launched a campaign to find the next CEO of Lyle & Scott.
+Back in August, we launched an ecommerce recruitment campaign to find the next CEO of Lyle & Scott.
 Here is what happened.

 BACKGROUND: Sue wanted to find a better way of bringing fresh blood into the role and wanted a ‘digitally savvy’ CEO.
 The only stipulation Lyle & Scott gave to us was that shortlisted candidates had to be authentic leaders and could come from any sector.
 So in August, we launched a Twitter campaign using the hashtag #nextgreatleader.
 It all kicked off with a single tweet;